GlobalExpress/frontend-nanodegree-P6/README.md

 * - Using your terminal, go to the directory containing the project files and type the cmd servelr.
 * - Now you will be able to access the webpage using the url localhost:3000

+##Outcome

+You will notice there are 7 Jasmine tests which should all pass.
+All tests have comments describing what they do.
+Modifying data in app.js should cause the test to fail.